Last Updated on

-With so many castles it’s difficult to pick out just one favorite, so I’ve picked out my favorite castles in Southern Germany based on different criteria, since no two castles are alike:
+With so many castles it’s difficult to pick out just one favourite.
+Instead, I’ve picked out my favourite castles in Southern Germany based on different criteria.
+As you’ll soon see, no two castles are alike:

-Yes it’s touristy and on the Japanese tour bus circuit, but this 700 year old castle overlooking the city of Heidelberg has survived fires and a lighting strike and the castle tour is worth fighting the crowds.
+Yes, it’s touristy.
+And on the Japanese tour bus circuit.
+But this 700-year-old castle overlooking the city of Heidelberg has survived fires and a lightning strike.
+And the castle tour is worth fighting the crowds.

 Favorite Elaborate Castle in Germany: Herrenchiemsee New Palace

-One of crazy King Ludwig’s castles, the Herrenchiemsee New Palace is the most elaborate, costing more than the combined total of famed Neuschwanstein and Linderhof.
-It’s decadence at its finest and is even housed on its own island (Herren Island) on the Chiemsee.
-Photos are not permitted inside, but the exterior hints at the luxury waiting inside.
+It’s decadence at its finest.
+It’s even housed on its own island (Herren Island) on the Chiemsee.
+Photos are not permitted inside.
+But the exterior hints at the luxury waiting inside.
 Not surprisingly it’s also a popular castle so it’s best to go off-season when possible.

 Favorite Small Castle in Germany: Lichtenstein Castle